solana-labs/solana/book/src/api-reference/jsonrpc-api.md

 #### Results:

-An RpcResponse containing an array consisting of a string blockhash and FeeCalculator JSON object.
+An RpcResponse containing a JSON object consisting of a string blockhash and FeeCalculator JSON object.

 * `RpcResponse<array>` - RpcResponse JSON object with `value` field set to a JSON object including:
 * `blockhash` - a Hash as base-58 encoded string